 Insect growth regulators (IGRs) include compounds such as fenoxycarb, S-methoprene (eg: Tango, Engage and Engage P) or pyriproxyfen (eg: Esteem, Distance).
 Growth regulators may disrupt development of the queens' ovarian tissue, prevent eggs from hatching or disrupt larval development so that reproductive adults do not form.
 These effects result in sterilization of the colony, but do not affect surviving workers, which may persist for several months after the application of the toxicant.
 For this reason IGRs are often used in conjunction with either neurotoxins or stomach poisons.
 More detailed information is available here.

 Note: toxicity is based on the available information for the pure toxicant and toxicity categories are based on those specified by the United States Environmental Protection Agency presented in the table below.

-Please read the Material Safety Data Sheets (MSDS) and label or brochure for the product.
+Please read the Safety Data Sheets (SDS) and label or brochure for the product.